zuri-training/chunkfile_team42/README.md

 # chunkfile_team42
-Team42 is engaged in building a platform that manipulates files with emphasis on chunking large csv and json files.
+Team 42 is engaged in building a platform that manipulates files with emphasis on chunking large csv and json files.

 # Welcome